Sobal/frontend-v2/README.md

 ## Self-Hosting

-As we believe in decentralization at all layers, we've made it easy to host your own Balancer Frontend.
+As we believe in decentralization at all layers, we've made it easy to host your own Sobal Frontend.

 ### Docker Production Image

-We've created a production ready [docker image](./Dockerfile) runs a pre-built version of Balancer Frontend-v2 using nginx.
+We've created a production ready [docker image](./Dockerfile) runs a pre-built version of Sobal Frontend-v2 using nginx.
 You'll need your own [Infura](https://infura.io), [Alchemy](https://www.alchemy.com/), and [Blocknative](https://blocknative.com) API keys in order to fetch data and execute transactions.